VebjornNyvoll/best-friend-foundry/README.md

 ---

-## Credits
+## Related links

-- **Your New Best Friend** DLC by [R. Talsorian Games](https://rtalsoriangames.com/)
+- **Your New Best Friend** DLC Rulebook by [R. Talsorian Games](https://rtalsoriangames.com/wp-content/uploads/2024/10/RTG-CPR-DLC-YourNewBestFriend.pdf)
 - **Cyberpunk RED Core** Foundry system by [The Project Red Team](https://gitlab.com/cyberpunk-red-team/fvtt-cyberpunk-red-core)
-- Module development assisted by Claude (Anthropic)

 ## License

-This module is an unofficial, fan-made implementation for personal use.
+This module is an unofficial, fan-made implementation.
+I give no guarantees for further development/support.
 Cyberpunk RED and all related content are trademarks of R. Talsorian Games.
-You must own the Your New Best Friend DLC to use this module.